jwnukoski/php-sql-login/README.md

 # php-sql-login
 A basic boilerplate for a PHP / SQL user login and registration.
+This project is still in its very early stages.
 ![Preview of php-sql-login](https://github.com/jwnukoski/php-sql-login/blob/main/screenshot.png?raw=true "php-sql-login Demo")

 # Goal